jkorte-dev/micropython-board-NRF52840/SUPERMINI_NRF52840/deploy.md

    `uf2conv.py -c -f 0xADA52840 -o firmware.uf2 firmware.hex`

-   It must report the start address as 0x26000. (see https://github.com/adafruit/Adafruit_nRF52_Bootloader).
+   It must report the start address as 0x26000. (see https://github.com/adafruit/Adafruit_nRF52_Bootloader for details).
 If you omit the -o option, the output file will have the name flash.uf2.

-4. Enable the upload mode by pushing reset twice within 0.5 s or calling machine.bootloader() and copy the file firmware.uf2 to the board drive, which will pop up on your Mac as /Volume/NICENANO .
+4. Enable the upload mode by connecting RST to GND twice within 0.5 s or calling machine.bootloader() and copy the file firmware.uf2 to the board drive, which will pop up on your Mac as /Volume/NICENANO .